revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-The `ng serve` command launches the server on HTTP port 4200, which watches our files and rebuilds the app as we make changes to those files.
-The --open (or just -o) option automatically opens the browser to [http://localhost:4200](http://localhost:4200).
+The `ng serve` command launches the server on HTTP port 4200, which watches our files and rebuilds the app as we make changes to those files.The --open (or just -o) option automatically opens the browser to [http://localhost:4200](http://localhost:4200).

 </blockquote>
 </details>

 ---

-25. How do you find the version of angular installed in our system?
+25.How do you find the version of angular installed in our system?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)